-Ideally, the queen should have a health examination before she mates.
-She should be in excellent health, free of parasites and up to date on her vaccinations.
+Ideally, the queen will have a health examination before she mates and should be in excellent health, free of parasites and up to date on her vaccinations.
 If you think she may be pregnant, schedule a veterinary check to make sure she is healthy and well.